isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 - Each destination needs to have a page created for it.
 E.g. "Kenya" or "Iceland".
 - The code relies on the title to display "Featured stories from <THE_TITLE>".
 - It also uses the title to find posts of the same country.
-- In the Edit Page Sidebar > Document > Page Attributes > Template: Country Page
+- In the Edit Page Sidebar > Document > Page Attributes > Template: Frontpage Template (uses page_frontpage.php)
 - Make sure to select "Country Featured"
 - Don't forget to add the portrait style "Featured Story Image", although the theme falls back onto the featured image.
+- Don't forget to add an excerpt so we have a leading title (e.g. Land of the Lion King)

 ## Category Pages